-This DIY Halloween decor is hilarious!
-It's so easy to put together this skeleton in candy corn display; click here to learn how.
+This skeleton Halloween decor is hilarious!
+It’s easy and quick to put together this project using candy corn and simple craft supplies.

 I’ll describe the picture for you.
 In this particular Halloween display, a faux skeleton was sitting in plastic cauldron, with spider webs and small clear ornaments in a spooky “bubble bath.”
 It gave us quite a tickle, and also a bit of inspiration for us.

 Our thought was, what if we could create DIY Halloween decor featuring a skeleton (or more than one), and ours could be funny too?
 We hit Michaels and started scheming.

 Rather quickly we realized that we wanted to make a bath too . . . except ours would be of candy.
 This silly skeleton display grew from there!

 Because the truth is, one day you’re the skeleton eating all the candy corn – and the next day you’re the skeleton who fell into the candy corn and your boney buddies have to help you out!
 You didn’t realize you were going to get life lessons as well as DIY Halloween decor, did you?

 I’m going to show you how to make this simple project, which requires minimal craft skills (if any at all).
 I’m a Michaels Makers, so that’s where I got all my supplies for this project besides the candy corn!
 There are quite a few optional supplies based on the direction you want to take your display, so read the instructions carefully.